unina-sfere/NN4MSP/README.md

 This repository contains the following files:

--   HVAC_data.csv contains the HVAC data set
+-   NN4MSP/data contains the HVAC data set
+-   NN4MSP/dataset.py allows the user to access the HVAC data set from the `NN4MSP`package
--   NNforMSP/functions.py is the source code of the Python package `NNforMSP`
+-   NN4MSP/functions.py is the source code of the Python package `NN4MSP`
--   NNforMSP_tutorial.ipynb is the Jupyter Notebook performing all the analysis shown in the Section "*A real-case study*" of the paper
+-   NN4MSP_tutorial.ipynb is the Jupyter Notebook performing all the analysis shown in the Section "*A real-case study*" of the paper

 Moreover, in the following Section we provide a tutorial to show how to implement in Python